wchance/python-homework/README.md

 # PyBank

+The same notebook contains two solutions to the Homework.
+Please scroll down to view the 2nd solution.

 ## Solution 1 with FOR LOOP

 Resolved the homework using a for loop, results output to stdout and file named results.txt